Top 8 Sunset Spots in Asheville, N.C.

 4. Capella on 9

 One of Asheville’s newest rooftop bars has already earned one of the biggest accolades.
 U.S. News and World Report has named Capella on 9 one of the “50 Best Rooftop Bars in the World.”
 From this swanky bar on the ninth floor terrace of the AC Hotel, enjoy handcrafted cocktails and a tapas-style menu showcasing locally-sourced ingredients.
+See our guide to the best rooftop bars in Asheville.

 5. Craggy Gardens